mo-arvan/al-folio/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hey there!
-I'm Mohammad Arvan, a Ph.D. candidate in Computer Science at the University of Illinois at Chicago, under the supervision of [Dr. Natalie Parde](https://www.natalieparde.com/index.html).
-My research is centered on improving the reliability of machine learning, with a particular focus on evaluation and reproducibility.
-I advocate for Open Science, emphasizing transparency, equity, and inclusivity in research practices.
-With a strong engineering background, I prioritize practical solutions to enhance the trustworthiness of machine learning technologies.
+I'm Mo.
+I completed my Ph.D. in Computer Science at the University of Illinois at Chicago, where I was mentored by [Dr. Natalie Parde](https://www.natalieparde.com/index.html).
+My research encompasses various areas within artificial intelligence such as machine learning, natural language processing, computer vision, and robotics.

+I am particularly committed to improving the evaluation and reproducibility of machine learning models.
+I am an advocate for Open Science, promoting transparency, equity, and inclusivity in research methodologies.
+I believe in the power of AI to serve the common good and enjoy solving complex problems with effective solutions.

+Additionally, I have a keen interest in the intersection of AI and healthcare.
+This includes working on developing machine learning models to identify high-risk cancer patients and innovating AI-based tools for the early detection of diseases.
+My aim is to enhance healthcare delivery and improve patient outcomes through the application of artificial intelligence.